Nederlands

 Luxor, V.2000; pict.
 H. De Meyer Luxor, V.2000; pict.
 H. De Meyer

 Egyptian children do conform to the traditions of the UK-roadsign-family (explained in Iceland).
 But Egyptian workers don't.
 The Egyptian roadworker is related to the Mediterranean Worker.
 A type of workman which is present in most countries around the Mediterranean Sea.
 It could be all countries but I wrote most because I'm still waiting for samples from some huge territories in the region.
 (The force is explained in Slovenia.)
 Nowhere in the region (perhaps the world) are men at work harder at work than in Egypt.
-They are nearly collapsing under the effort.
-Could they have been digging up millennium bugs?
+They nearly collapse under the effort.
+Are they digging up 2k millennium bugs?
+Maybe, because we didn't see them after that disastrous year.

 Path: Home / Country list / Men at work in depth / Men at work in Egypt e-mail: